-- Auctioned online
+- Online auctions

-- Used as a trade-in against cost of replacement item
+- Trade-in against cost of a replacement item

 - Discarded as rubbish

 Income Derived from Disposal - Whenever possible, it is desirable to achieve some residual value from retired or surplus IT assets.
 Fair market value for equipment is to be determined by reviewing completed online auction sales of similar equipment.
-Income derived from sales must be processed according to the NSC Funds Handling Policy.
+Income derived from sales must be processed according to university policy.

 Cannibalization of Assets Beyond Reasonable Repair - ITS is responsible for verifying and classifying any IT assets beyond reasonable repair.
-Equipment identified as such should be cannibalized for any spare and/or working parts that can still be put to sufficient use within the organization.
+Equipment identified as such should be cannibalized for any spare and/or working parts that can still be put to sufficient use within the institution.

-Data Sanitation - All hardware slated for disposal must be fully wiped clean of college data.
-This includes deleting all files and college-licensed software using an appropriate disk-sanitizer.
+Data Sanitation - All hardware slated for disposal must be fully wiped clean of university data.
+This includes deleting all files and university-licensed software using an appropriate disk-sanitizer.
 This sanitizer must completely overwrite each and every disk sector of the machine with zero-filled blocks.
 If this task is handled by an external agent, a Certificate of Information Destruction must be obtained for the storage device being sanitized.